This dictionary is largely based on two others:

 Thus, the following is taken from the SteinerBooks dictionaries: emerald "Considered an important aid to healing, and used in divination."

-And the following is a contribution of mine: [abyss Region separating physical reality from spiritual reality.]
+And the following is a contribution of mine: [abyss Region separating physical reality from spiritual reality; a place of perdition.]

 Definitions quoted from THE STEINERBOOKS DICTIONARY OF THE PSYCHIC, MYSTIC, OCCULT, published in 1973, are marked "73".
 Thus, an entry marked "73 p.
 12" is taken from page 12 of THE STEINERBOOKS DICTIONARY OF THE PSYCHIC, MYSTIC, OCCULT.